benitomartin/de-ch-weather/README.md

 The project has been structured with the following folders and files:

-* `mage:` workflow orchestration pipeline
+* `mage:` Workflow orchestration pipeline
-* `dbt:` data transformation and CI/CD pipeline using dbt
+* `dbt:` Data transformation and CI/CD pipeline using dbt
-* `looker:` reports from looker studio
+* `looker:` Reports from Looker Studio
 * `terraform:` IaC stream-based pipeline infrastructure in GCP using Terraform
-* `requirements.txt:` project requirements
+* `requirements.txt:` Project requirements
-* `images:` printouts of results
+* `images:` Printouts of results

 ## Project Description

 The dataset was obtained from [Google Air Quality API](https://developers.google.com/maps/documentation/air-quality) and contains various columns with air quality data.
 To prepare the data some preprocessing steps were conducted.
 The following actions were performed using **Mage** to get a clean dataset.
-This [Medium](https://medium.com/towards-data-science/a-python-tool-for-fetching-air-pollution-data-from-google-maps-air-quality-apis-7cf58a7c63cb) article was taken as reference to understand the API and extract the data so a big shotout to [Robert Martin-Short](https://github.com/rmartinshort) for the tutorial.
+This [Medium](https://medium.com/towards-data-science/a-python-tool-for-fetching-air-pollution-data-from-google-maps-air-quality-apis-7cf58a7c63cb) article was used as reference to understand the API and extract the data.
+A big shotout to [Robert Martin-Short](https://github.com/rmartinshort) for the tutorial.

 * Extract the relevant pollutants and air quality index (AQI) from the API
-* Create the columns with the selected cities, latitude and longitude
+* Create the columns with the selected cities, latitude, and longitude
-* Remove rows with NaN
+* Remove rows with NaN values
 * Remove duplicates
-* Create a new column with the country name

-Afterwards, the final clean data are ingested to a GCP Bucket and Big Query.
-Finally, transformations are perfomed using **dbt** (see [dbt](./dbt) folder) to get the production ready data for dashboarding wsing **Looker**.
+Afterward, the final clean data are ingested to a GCP Bucket and Big Query.
+Finally, transformations are perfomed using **dbt** (see [dbt](./dbt) folder) to get the production-ready data for dashboarding wsing **Looker**.

 <h3 align="center"><i>Mage Data Ingestion</i></h3>
 &nbsp;

-The following picture shows two pipelines used to send the data to the google cloud bucket.
+The following picture shows two pipelines used to send the data to the Google Cloud bucket.
 It can be sent either directly to the bucket or to a partitioned folder inside the bucket containing the year/month/day structure.
-The last one is the approach taken so that the file can be updated on a daily basis and the data from prevous days are kept.
-Finally the data are sent from the bucket to BigQuery.
+The latter approach is taken so that the file can be updated on a daily basis and the data from previous days are kept.
+Finally, the data is sent from the bucket to BigQuery.

 <p>
     <img src="/images/weather_to_gcs_parquet.png"/>